WEBPAGE UPDATED Sunday January 30, 2022

 Mechanical aeration systems in livewells use electric motors, they’re noisy, create additional heat, need electrical DC battery power and cause much angst and disappointment in summer livewells for many fishermen hoping air may turn into oxygen and save the bait or tournament fish.

-More air (aeration) or bigger water pumps are certainly not the treatment of choice to correct livewell with low-no oxygen in the summer, contrary to popular fisherman testimonials, sales literature, C&R Tournament Directors and outdoor writers’ beliefs.
+More air (aeration) or bigger water pumps are certainly not the treatment of choice to correct livewell water quality with low-no oxygen in the summer, contrary to popular fisherman testimonials, sales literature, C&R Tournament Directors and outdoor writers’ beliefs.

 CAUTION: Excessive aeration can cause dissolved nitrogen supersaturation.
 That can cause gas bubble disease, gas embolism, pop-eye and tissue emphysema.
 Air supersaturation can cause far more harm to live captive fish and tournament gamefish in livewells than benefits.
-Air leaks and air entrainment venturies on the inlet side of livewell water pumps is a primary cause of nitrogen supersaturation.
+Air leaks and air entrainment ventures on the inlet side of livewell water pumps is a primary cause of nitrogen supersaturation.
 When you see millions of tiny micro bubbles of air coming out of the outlet side of a livewell pump into livewell water, expect gas bubble disease, etc.

 Using oxygen and oxygen equipment safely requires a functional knowledge and faithful practice of the “Rules of the Oxygen Road.”
 Understanding the gas and understand the limitations of your equipment is necessary in order to be safe and get your job done successfully with minimal dead bait disappointments and failures.